odsti/datasets/titanic/README.md

 * `parch`: an ordered factor specifying the number of parents/children aboard;
   adopted from Vanderbilt data set (see below).
 Always NA for crew, sometimes NA for passengers.
-* `survived`: a string with two labels ("no" and "yes") specifying whether the person has survived the sinking.
+* `survived`: a string with one of two labels: "no" and "yes".
+It specifies whether the person survived the sinking.

 ### Source (from Stablelearner link above)